-This may take some work if you’re not used to sharing the more, real, vulnerable and authentic aspect of yourself.
+I believe that one of the best gifts you can give others is sharing your true feelings.
+If you’re not used to sharing the more, real, vulnerable and authentic aspect of yourself, this may take some work.
 Let’s face it, once you open up to sharing this deeper aspect of yourself, you risk being rejected, criticized, even judged.

 But, if you do, you’ll eventually experience the peace and freedom that comes from sharing what is ultimately true and real for you.

-With that in mind, here’s 3 mistakes you want to avoid…
+With that in mind, here are 3 mistakes you want to avoid when sharing your feelings.

 Mistake #1: You don’t’ share your feelings!